-Chicago, July 11, 2019: Campus Consortium, a leading non-profit education association with a mission to help institutions across the globe to reduce the time, effort, and cost associated with implementing enterprise IT services, announces a $180,000 grant award to Rose State College.
+Chicago, July 11, 2019: Campus Consortium, a leading non-profit education association working with a mission to help higher education institutions throughout the globe to reduce the time, cost associated with implementing enterprise IT services, announces a $180,000 grant award to Rose State College.
 This grant will enable the institution to implement the Single Sign-On, Password Manager with MFA, and Adaptive Authentication solutions to assist students with the tedious task of remembering numerous logins & passwords and allow the students to login in effortlessly and safely.

 “Our lean staffing levels within the Information Technology Services precludes our ability to provide more than ten hours of daily customer service support for account management, provisioning, and password assistance for our students, faculty, and staff.
 Given, today’s account security challenges, the ability to provide users with multifactor authentication is a must.
 Implementation of Single Sign-On, Password Manager with MFA, and Adaptive Authentication solutions would enable us that essential functionality to key systems for our users,” said John Primo, Vice President, Information Technology at Rose State College.